All applicants must meet the basic requirements outlined below for entrance into training for the position of Trooper in the Texas Highway Patrol.

 Current refractive error (hyperopia, myopia, astigmatism in excess of -8.00 or +8.00 diopters spherical equivalent or astigmatism in excess of 3.00 diopters.

-Age: Applicants must be at least 20 years of age on the date of probationary appointment to the position of trooper-trainee.
+Age: Applicants must be at least 20 years of age to apply and must be 21 years of age upon graduating from the Department’s Trooper Trainee Academy.
 There is no maximum age limit to apply to become a Texas State Trooper.

 Education: Applicants must have a minimum of 60 college earned hours from a regional accredited college or university.
 Prior law enforcement or military experience at the following ratios may substitute for required semester hours :